MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-faqs.md

 This document addresses Microsoft Entra Workload ID most frequent customer questions.

 [Microsoft Entra Workload ID](workload-identities-overview.md) (Workload ID Premium) is generally available through a Microsoft representative, the Open Volume License Program, and the Cloud Solution Providers program.
 Azure and Office 365 subscribers can buy it online.
-Workload ID Premium is a standalone stock-keeping unit (SKU), $3 per workload identity per month, and not part of other SKUs.
+Workload ID Premium is a standalone stock-keeping unit (SKU), $3 per workload identity per month, and not part of another SKU.

 The free features come with a subscription for a commercial online service such as Azure, Power Platform, and others.
 Examples are managed identities and workload identity federation.